isomerpages/moe-junyuansec/_our-programmes/Learning for Life Programme (LLP).md

 ---
 <h4><strong>Lifelong Learning Programme: Community Youth Leadership</strong></h4>
 <p><strong>Goal: Every student, a Community Youth Leader</strong></p>
-<p>The Learning for Life Programme in Community Youth Leadership (CYL) supports the school&rsquo;s vision of nurturing our students to be Champions for the Community.
-We adopt the Five Practices of Exemplary Leadership by James M. Kouzes and Barry Z Posner in developing our student leaders in Junyuan.
-All student leaders will be trained in the Student Leadership Challenge (TSLC) and will have the opportunity to exhibit the following behaviours:</p>
+<p>The Learning for Life Programme in Community Youth Leadership (CYL) supports the school’s vision of nurturing our students to be Champions for the Community.
+<br><br>We adopt the Five Practices of Exemplary Leadership by James M. Kouzes and Barry Z Posner in developing our student leaders in Junyuan.
+All student leaders will be trained in the Student Leadership Challenge (TSLC) and will have the opportunity to practice:</p>
 <ul>
 <li>Model the Way</li>
 <li>Inspire a Shared Vision</li>